Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 Make no mistake, the U.S. economy is extremely fragile right now, and additional interest rate hikes could push the economy off a cliff.
 This runs counter to what rate hikes are supposed to do, of course.
 A rate hike shows that the Federal Reserve has confidence that the U.S. economy is strong enough to withstand a hike.
 It isn’t.

-Don’t get me wrong, the Fed should have been raising rates slowly for years now.
+Don’t get me wrong; the Fed should have been raising rates slowly for years now.
 But it waited too long.
 Now it needs to raise rates in quicker succession, and this will hurt the average American.

 In December 2015, the Fed raised its key lending rate for the first time in a decade.
 It was a small hike, but it showed consumers how even a small increase affects mortgages, car loans, savings rates, and other forms of interest-sensitive credit.

-In December 2016, the Fed raised rates again, by a quarter of a percentage point, to a range of between 0.5% and 0.75%.
+In December 2016, the Fed raised interest rates again, by a quarter of a percentage point, to a range of between 0.5% and 0.75%.
 Fed Chair Janet Yellen said the economy has proven to be remarkably resilient, and that the hike is a vote of confidence in the economy.
 (Source: “Federal Reserve Press Release,” Board of Governors of the Federal Reserve System, December 14, 2016.)

-Following the March rate hike, the Fed might be a little premature raising rates this time around, too.
 The U.S. economy continues to face headwinds, including high household debt, high underemployment, a lack of secure, well-paying jobs, and wage growth.
 The U.S. only needs so many waiters and waitresses with university degrees.

 Weak economic growth and rising interest rates could further impede the U.S. economy and send silver prices higher.